Farnworthey History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Farnworthey family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.
-CITATION[CLOSE]

 Early Origins of the Farnworthey family

-Another 138 words (10 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnworthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farnworthey research.
+Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnworthey History in all our PDF Extended History products and printed products wherever possible.

 Farnworthey Spelling Variations